aaaph/public-chat-room/README.md

 ## Deployed

-application has been deployed at heroku - `https://public-chat-room-api.herokuapp.com`
+application has been deployed at [heroku](https://public-chat-room-api.herokuapp.com)